tgvaughan/FORTH.jl/README.md

 A hobby implementation of a FORTH-like system atop the Julia scientific computing language.
-It will almost certainly never be useful for any purpose besides, that which it has already fulfilled: forcing me to think quite carefully about how forth works.
+It will almost certainly never be useful for any purpose besides that which it has already fulfilled: forcing me to think quite carefully about how forth works.

 This package owes a massive debt to the existence of the literate programming